dawid-cloudvisor/wafr-documentation/docs/security/SEC02.md

 ---
-title: SEC02 - How do you manage identities for people and machines?
+title: SEC02 - How do you manage authentication for people and machines?
 layout: default
 parent: Security
 has_children: true